gibbok/shp/README.md

 4. A user sees an animation (wow-effect) when documents are allocated.
 Agenda items with documents associated are highlighted in bold.

+5. A user can see the total number of not allocated documents in the info text "Available documents (N)".

 ## Additional notes:
 - Tested on the latest Chrome and Firefox browsers.
 - Main logic visible in `reducer.js`.